DECLARATION OF COMMITMENT & CONCERN

-Political offices at the highest level are won by those most committed to the cynical campaign cry of law and order which in fact, mandates calm in the ghetto through a mobilization of laws and at the sacrifice of justice.
+Political offices at the highest level are won by those most committed to the cynical campaign cry of law and order which in fact, mandates calm in the ghetto through the mobilization of laws and at the sacrifice of justice.

-Investigatory commissions find that white racism is at the core of the nation’s most serious domestic problem, and yet society’s major response is acceleration of the police weapons race to the point that the smallest disturbance in a Black area initiates an invasion of police armed with instruments of war and destruction, ready to intimidate, maim and kill if necessary, to suppress the Black community.
+Investigatory commissions find that white racism is at the core of the nation’s most serious domestic problem, and yet society’s major response is the acceleration of the police weapons race to the point that the smallest disturbance in a Black area initiates an invasion of police armed with instruments of war and destruction, ready to intimidate, maim and kill if necessary, to suppress the Black community.

-The systematic suppression of Black people continues notwithstanding the plethora of court decisions, civil rights law, anti-poverty legislation, human relations commissions, enlarged political representation and the other symbolic promises to Blacks which serve as this society’s substitute for true equality.
+The systematic suppression of Black people continues notwithstanding the plethora of court decisions, civil rights law, anti-poverty legislation, human relations commissions, enlarged political representation, and the other symbolic promises to Blacks which serve as this society’s substitute for true equality.

 The Black revolution sparked by the growing realization that White America does not intend to deal with Black people in accordance with Constitutional standards presents the concerned Black lawyer with questions of the most serious nature, the answer to which necessitates a re-evaluation of his role and his· relationship to the Black community.

 To the extent that the Black revolution call for an attack on institutional and structural racism in this country, combatting the crisis of maladministration of justice, and enlisting the total Black community in this effort for its mutual survival and uplift, we must make it.

 Where the Black revolution requires the development of unique and unorthodox legal remedies to ensure the effective implementation of the just demands of Black people for legal, economic, and social security and protection, we must aid it.